swisstxt/puppet-module-ssh/README.markdown

 * Debian 6.0
 * Ubuntu 12.04

-Testing on other platforms has been light and cannot be guarsudoeed.
+Testing on other platforms has been light and cannot be guaranteed.

 Development
 ------------